Remade for the Export

 - The original MSX2 versions of Metal Gear and Metal Gear 2: Solid Snake were never released outside Japan (with the exception of an English version of the first game that came out in Europe).
 Around the time Metal Gear Solid 3: Snake Eater came out, Konami remade both games for mobile phones, although these were still strictly Japanese releases.
 It wasn't until their inclusion in Metal Gear Solid 3: Subsistence that both games saw a proper international release.

 - The Sega CD version of Snatcher was made exclusively for the overseas market and never had a domestic Japanese release (although it was made using the PC Engine version as its base).
 Bonus points to the localization team for expanding the ending and explaining what happens to Mika, Katrina and Napoleon before Gillian leaves for Moscow.

-- Gundam Battle Assault is an entire series of this.
+- Battle Assault, a Tekken and Soul Series pastiche, is an entire series of this.
 The first game was a remake of the Japanese game Gundam the Battle Master 2, tweaked to focus on Gundam Wing, complete with Wing Gundam replacing the Hamma-Hamma (Wing being little more than a Palette Swap of the Zeta) and a plotline centering on Heero Yuy kicking everyone else's butts to bring peace.